#AntiPatterns

 6. Can You Start With a Decision Inside Your Record-Triggered Flow?
 Starting your record-triggered flow with a decision creates two or more distinct paths inside your automation, which you can split into multiple flows with tighter start element conditions.
 The latter often is the better-performing design.

-8. Can Your DMLs Have Criteria Conditions Other Than Id?
-Updates that include conditions beyond specifying the Id of the record consume one SOQL and one DML against your execution governor limits; ensure your condition is necessary.
+8. When Your DMLs Have Criteria Conditions Other Than Id.
+Updates that include conditions beyond specifying the Id of the record consume one SOQL and one DML against your execution governor limits; make sure you check and control your governor limit usage.

-9. Can You Leave Unused Input and Output Variables?
+9. Should You Leave Unused Input and Output Variables?
 Mark your variables as available for input and output only when necessary for security reasons.

 10. Is Your System Context Usage Necessary?
 Heavy-handed use of system context without sharing can cause unwanted changes in your database.
 This increases the harm caused by a potential attacker running the flow.